jacksanford1/mysite/content/posts/funniest-friend.md

 ### 4th place: Ross

-It turns out the two biggest talkers on the show (Ross and Rachel) aren't that funny!
+It turns out the two characters with the most lines (Ross and Rachel) aren't that funny!
 Granted Ross does tend to take things pretty literally most of the time and he is a paleontology professor after all.
 He definitely has a goofy side and loves his nerdy jokes but he and Rachel were involved in a lot of the serious storylines over the course of the show.
 So it makes sense that they weren't always joking around.

 ![Ross fajitas](https://media.giphy.com/media/H7IA7tNxNnCMdhhZPy/giphy.gif)

 ### 3rd place: Phoebe

 Phoebe missed getting 2nd place by a hair!
-There’s actually a very big gap between Phoebe and Ross so I officially declare Phoebe a really funny character.
+There’s actually a very big gap between Phoebe and Ross so I officially declare Phoebe to be a really funny character.
 It’s unfortunate that she didn’t get as many lines as the other characters but it’s true that she often lived far away from the group.
 That said, she was a constant source of comedic relief with her alternative remedies and "street-smart" upbringing.

 ![Phoebe mugging Ross](https://media.giphy.com/media/S3oQKsHTcLn6BcHk5j/giphy.gif)

 ### 2nd place: Chandler

-I wasn't sure where Chandler would fall.
+Chandler strikes me as a bit cynical sometimes so I wasn't sure where he would fall.
 But looking back it does seem like Chandler is always waiting to find the comedy in a conversation.
-While his humor can often be self-deprecating and sometimes even cynical, he seems to have the ability to bring levity to even the most serious moments on the show.
+While his humor can often be self-deprecating and sometimes pessimistic, he seems to have the ability to bring levity to even the most serious moments on the show.
 Maybe that's why he and Monica were such a good match!

 ![Chandler makes jokes](https://media.giphy.com/media/RlNkhrVCaXMnGiG0ZN/giphy.gif)

 ### 1st place: Joey

-I suspected Joey would do well.
+Ok, show of hands -- who guessed this from the start?
 The best part about Joey being the funniest character is that he's not even trying to be funny most of the time.
 A lot of his humor isn't really intentional.
 Yes we all know that maybe Joey is a little "slower" than the rest.
 But he has an innocent naiveté that makes his comments both hilarious and genuine at the same time.
-It's hard to remember a Joey line that isn't funny.
+It's actually hard to remember Joey lines that aren't funny.

 ![Joey doesn't share food](https://media.giphy.com/media/llToceLTKQj0R1Asid/giphy.gif)